amazon-connect/amazon-connect-streams/Documentation.md

             echoLevel: connect.LogLevel.WARN, //optional, defaults to LogLevel.WARN
           },
-          plugins: [plugin1, plugin2], //optional, can be a single plugin function or array of plugin functions });
+          plugins: [plugin1, plugin2], //optional, can be a single plugin function or array of plugin functions
+          showInactivityModal: false, // optional, determines if the inactivity modal should render in the CCP iframe.
+Defaults to true.
+        });
       }
     </script>